 The PCF may be triggered to provide the UE policy information during UE Policy Association Establishment and UE Policy Association Modification procedures as defined in clause 4.16.11 and clause 4.16.12 of TS 23.502 [3].

 NOTE 1: The PCF can install a PCC Rule and activate start and stop of application detection in the SMF.
-When the same PCF is selected for SM policy association control and UE policy association control, THE reporting of start and stop of an application can trigger the installation or update of a URSP rule in the UE to send the application traffic to the PDU session as defined in the URSP rule.
+When the same PCF is selected for SM policy association control and UE policy association control, THE reporting of start and stop of an application can trigger the installation or update of a URSP rule in the UE to send the application traffic to the PDU Session as defined in the URSP rule.

 NOTE 2: The PCF can subscribe to the UDR on Service specific information change, which will be taken into consideration by the PCF to determine the updated V2XP as defined in clause 4.15.6.7 of TS 23.502 [3].

-Operator defined policies in the PCF may depend on input data such as UE location, time of day, information provided by other NFs, etc as defined in clause 6.2.1.2.
+Operator defined policies in the PCF may depend on input data such as UE location, time of day, information provided by other NFs, etc. as defined in clause 6.2.1.2.

 The PCF includes the UE policy information delivered to the UE into a Policy Section identified by a Policy Section Identifier (PSI).
 The PCF may divide the UE policy information into different Policy Sections, each one identified by a PSI.
 Each Policy Section provides a list of self-contained UE policy information to the UE, via AMF.
 The PCF ensures that a Policy Section is under a predefined size limit, known by the PCF.